-VUSN's diversity and inclusivity statement:
+VUSN's diversity, inclusivity and anti-racism statement:

 At Vanderbilt University School of Nursing (VUSN), we are intentional about and assume accountability for fostering advancement and respect for equity, diversity, and inclusion for all students, faculty, and staff.
 We support our efforts with respect for the inherent dignity, worth, and unique attributes of every person.
 To bring to life our vision of inclusive excellence, we seek to recruit, admit, hire, retain, promote, and support diverse and underrepresented groups of students, staff, and faculty.
 We value social justice and human rights.
 We embrace the plurality of humanity that composes our community including, but not limited to, age, race, ethnic origin, gender identity, sexual orientation, and religion.
-We affirm the inherent worth of each individual in order to protect, promote, and optimize the health and abilities of all people.
-As educators of advanced practice nurses, nurse scholars, nurse leaders, and nurse faculty, we accept the responsibility to foster and graduate highly educated, culturally sensitive health care professionals who mirror the diverse populations they serve.